How to Lose Belly Fat the Right Way

 Have you ever decided to skip a meal to cut back on your daily calorie count?
 Despite saving a few calories in the moment, this strategy almost always backfires.
 When you skip breakfast, or any meal, you'll begin to experience excessive hunger that can lead to craving unhealthy foods-and lots of them.
 You may also eat faster than you normally do after skipping a meal, causing you to miss the warning signs that you're full and resulting in overeating.

 While we hate to be the bearers of bad news, there's no fast fix for belly fat.
-With a bit of patience and perseverance, there are things you can to do banish the bloat and burn the belly fat.
+However there are certain things you can do to help the process.
 Mindful lifestyle changes and a commitment to changing your eating and exercise habits over time are your best bet.
+With a little patience and perseverance, you'll well on your way to a healthier you.

 Watch: How to Make a Vegan Buddha Bowl